 There may be days that WAS will have to cancel the bus service and/or school due to weather conditions.
-The school will close when temperatures are in excess of -40° Celsius.
+The school will close when temperatures or wind chill are -40 and belowCelsius.
+We will consult the guidelines of Wolf Creek School Division for guidance.
 The decision will be made prior to 6am and communicated to parents through text message, email, or phone.